redwoodjs/redwood/docs/docs/router.md

 </Router>
 ```

-After adding this to your app you will probably not see it when navigating between pages.
-This is because having a loading indicator is nice, but can get annoying when it shows up every single time you navigate to a new page.
+After adding this to your app, you probably won't see it when navigating between pages.
+This's because having a loading indicator is nice, but can get annoying when it shows up every single time you navigate to a new page.
 In fact, this behavior makes it feel like your pages take even longer to load than they actually do!

-The router takes this into account and, by default, will only show the loader when it takes more than 1000 milliseconds for the page to load.
-You can change this to whatever you like with the `pageLoadingDelay` prop on `Router`:
+The router takes this into account and, by default, only shows the loader when it takes more than 1000ms for the page to load.
+You can change this to whatever you like using the `pageLoadingDelay` prop on `Router`:

 ```jsx title="Routes.js"
 <Router pageLoadingDelay={500}>...</Router>
 ```

-Now the loader will show up after 500ms of load time.
+Now the loader shows up after 500ms of load time.
 To see your loading indicator, you can set this value to 0 or, even better, [change the network speed](https://developers.google.com/web/tools/chrome-devtools/network#throttle) in developer tools to "Slow 3G" or another agonizingly slow connection speed.

 #### Using PageLoadingContext